 Your cash flow is the difference between the available cash at the beginning of an accounting period compared with at the end of the period.
 Cash comes in from sales, loan proceeds, investments, and the sale of assets, and goes out to pay for operating and direct expenses, principal debt service, and the purchase of assets.

 For the first several months (or even years) of doing business, many small businesses will operate at a loss—meaning their expenses are greater than total revenue.
-The break even point is production level at which total revenues equals total expenses.
+The break even point is the production level at which total revenues equal total expenses.
 This is typically the turning point to profitability—an important milestone in the life of every small business.

 The balance sheet is essentially a snapshot of your business’s financial standing at a given moment.
-It lists the assets, liabilities, and equity your company holds, and is used to calculate the net worth of your business.
+It lists the assets, liabilities, and equity your company holds and is used to calculate the net worth of your business.